-However, making use of this data is complicated and challenging, as it involves searching, defining, labelling, cleaning, collecting, filtering and modelling large data sets to identify valuable insights.
-Data access challenges such data ownership and intellectual property concerns and issues with data interoperability further complicate the process.
+However, making use of this data is complicated and challenging because it involves searching, defining, labelling, cleaning, collecting, filtering, and modelling large data sets to identify valuable insights.
+Data access challenges that complicate the process include data ownership and intellectual property concerns and issues with data interoperability.

-Interoperability is the ability of two or more systems, components or processes to exchange information so that they can act on this information to achieve business and operational outcomes.
-Advanced digital technologies are enhancing—and in many cases revolutionizing—equipment, processes, planning and execution in order to enable more productive, safe and cost-effective mines.
+Interoperability is the ability of two or more systems, components, or processes to exchange information so that they can act to achieve business and operational outcomes.
+Digital technologies are enhancing—and in many cases revolutionizing—equipment, processes, planning, and execution in order to enable more productive, safe, and cost-effective mines.

 Interoperability is seen by many as an area of increasing importance as mining companies pursue digital transformation initiatives.
 It has the potential to improve communication, enhance operational excellence, and improve the development and deployment of integrated mining systems and advanced technologies.
-However, interoperability is a broad and complex and multifaceted subject that affects all areas of operation with no single solution.
+However, interoperability is a broad, complex, and multifaceted subject that affects all areas of operation with no single solution.